FikaWorks/website/content/services/trainings/index.md

 ## What we cover

-- Kubernetes (basics and advanced topcis)
+- Kubernetes (basics and advanced topics)
 - Containers (Docker, CI/CD)
 - GitOps
-- Custom/Bespoke {.list-background .inline-block .list-disc .font-light .text-lg .lg:text-xl .mt-6 .lg:mt-8}
+- Custom/Bespoke